belph/wikiworld/README.md

   - https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer

-## Load into MongoDB
+# Load into MongoDB

 The data dumps can be loaded into a mongo data base using the ``insert_data_dump_into_mongo.py``.
 The script will make one collection for ``items`` and one collection for ``properties``.
 In addition, it will index these collections on the ``id`` field (the numeric WikiData ID fields that begin with a Q for items or a P for properties).
+For a full data dump this process will take several hours.